The Student Debt Crisis and What It Means for You

 The average student loan borrower is $32,731 in debt.
 Many owe more than that, as late fees and defaults often drive the debt up to six figures.
 It’s gotten so bad that almost 40% of borrowers from the class of 2004 are expected to default on their loans by 2023, according to the Brookings Institution.

 The average monthly payment on a student loan is $393.
 But some people pay as much as $3,000.
 Combine that with sky-high rent payments in many major cities and it’s easy to see the dire straits many young people are in.

-The student loan crisis has made it much more difficult for young people to save for retirement.
+The student debt crisis has made it much more difficult for young people to save for retirement.
 Similar to many boomers today, many won’t have much (if anything) to draw on when they reach an age where they simply can’t work anymore.

 This feeds into the retirement crisis.
-Many of the people who have less than $10,000 for retirement are millennials.
+Many of the people who have less than $10,000 saved for retirement are millennials.
 They’re the youngest and largest demographic in the workforce.
 It’s not that they don’t want to save.
 They simply can’t.

 When they finally have to pay the piper, it’ll be ugly.
 So there will be two crises feeding off one another.

 The only thing to do (before they ask you for money) is to help your millennial children or grandchildren get their financial house in order.

 This means helping them have good financial habits when they are young so that you aren’t paying for it too much when they are older.
 It’s never too late to start practicing good money habits.